-Everyone with a PHSA, VCH and PHC network account has a SfB account.
-With SfB, you can connect with staff, physicians and clinicians across PHC, PHSA, VCH, FHA and the other B.C. health authorities via instant messaging, videoconferencing and audio conferencing.
+Everyone with a PHSA, VCH and PHC network account has a Skype for Business account.
+With Skype for Business, you can connect with staff, physicians and clinicians across PHC, PHSA, VCH, FHA and the other B.C. health authorities via instant messaging, videoconferencing and audio conferencing.
 People outside the health organizations can attend meetings via a guest link.
-Get started with SfB with this brief quick start guide
+Get started with Skype for Business with this brief

-The Office of Virtual Health has led two demonstration projects to conduct Virtual Health Visits with patients using SfB.
-A Privacy Impact Assessment and STRA has been completed for SfB.
+The Office of Virtual Health has led two demonstration projects to conduct Virtual Health Visits with patients using Skype for Business.
+A Privacy Impact Assessment and STRA has been completed for Skype for Business.

-SfB and consumer Skype are different and there is no interoperability at this point.
-We recommend SfB for connecting with patients virtually in light of COVID-19 if you already have SfB installed on your device.
+Skype for Business and consumer Skype are different and there is no interoperability at this point.
+We recommend Skype for Business for connecting with patients virtually in light of COVID-19 if you already have Skype for Business installed on your device.

 - Scheduled consult and follow ups

 - PHSA staff can use the desktop application installed on PHSA computers.
-Your SfB is integrated with your Outlook email.
+Your Skype for Business is integrated with your Outlook email.
 We recommend using a headset and camera for better audio and video experience.

 - Patients can join meetings using most iOS, Windows and Android devices newer than 2012.
 We recommend smart phone (iOS and Android), tablet (iOS and Android), and Windows PC for patients.